 - Then apply the toe brace as directed by the manufacturer.

 In acute cases, a curved toenail may require partial or total removal of the nail.
 This should be done by a specialist who is well skilled in the safe removal of nails to avoid compounding the problem.
 Surgery is used only when other treatment options are considered inadequate or infection has set in.
 It is the last resort.
 Often, when a part of the nail is removed, it is treated to ensure it does not grow again.

 An ingrown toenail is not a pleasant situation especially when it has been infected.
 The pain can be very excruciating and can also give a foul odor.
 Hence, it is important to get the best treatment option when tackling an ingrown toenail situation.
 Home remedy often works fine in this treatment but if the toenail fails to improve and the pain keeps increasing, it is better to consult a specialist for the next line of action.
-Kerasal is one of the best over-the-counter products available for the treatment of nail problems.
-Toe brace such as Curve Correct are also perfect for correcting curved toenails.
+Curvecorrect is one of the best over-the-counter products available for the treatment of nail problems.
+Toe brace such as the ones that come with Curve Correct are also perfect for correcting curved toenails.